Is psychosexual therapy for you?

-Some problems that can be worked through in this way include (but are not limited to):
+Some problems that can be worked through with psychosexual therapy include (but are not limited to):

 - Sexual Identity Issues

 - Orgasmic Difficulties